 Located near the Marriott, the Monarch School is a national leader in the education of homeless youth.
 The school was founded in 1987 as a one-room education center and, over the last three decades, has grown into a K-12 comprehensive school designed to give students the skills and tools they need to overcome the odds of becoming homeless adults.
 Their novel approach addresses four key areas critical to their students' growth:

 - Life Skills

-On Saturday afternoon, at the conclusion of the NCBJ conference, community service project volunteers will offer help assessing, and resolving financial problems for residents at the Veterans Village of San Diego (VVSD).
+On a date to be determined, since the NCBJ conference was cancelled, community service project volunteers will offer help assessing, and resolving financial problems for residents at the Veterans Village of San Diego (VVSD).
 Financial literacy training and credit repair will also be provided.
 VVSD provides services helping America’s veterans in overcoming homelessness and related challenges.
 The volunteers include judges, members of the ABI Task Force on Veterans and Servicemembers Affairs, American College of Bankruptcy Fellows, the USD Veterans Clinic, conference participants and the Legal Aid Society of San Diego lawyers.
 The NCBJ Public Outreach Committee is also working on goodie bags for all the residents who attend the NCBJ program.